C-Christensen/YourShareWebApp/README.md

 * Allow users to have 1:1 Interactions with users on the platform

+## UI/UX DETAILED

+### Sign-up/Sign-in Page:
+When the user navigates to Teacha, they will land on the sign in or sign up page.
+If the user has already signed up, they will land directly on the dashboard page.
+Authentication is handled through email confirmation.

+### Dashboard:
+This page is where the user will be directed as the “home page.”
+Upon signing up and signing in they will land on this page.
+From here the user can visualize their profile that contains information such as education and the amount of experience they have in the teaching industry.
+The navigation bar at the top allows for the user to be redirected to either the dashboard, mentoring circle or the search page.
+On the right side of the page, the mentoring circles that the user is a part of are displayed and the user can click on each group to navigate to that circle.
+The user can also add a new mentoring circle by clicking on the last circle on the bottom right.

+### Explore (Search) Page:
+Users can explore the Teacha website using search keywords to find people or mentoring circles using the “Explore” button on the nav bar or “add new mentoring circle”.
+Users have the option to filter their search results based on their needs. *For example, upon searching keyword “Seattle”, user can filter results by showing only results for mentoring circle.
+Then, from the search results, they can click to go to the mentoring circle of their choice to be redirected to that specific mentoring circle page.

+### Mentoring Circle Page:
+This page allows users to join specific groups that align with their interests by clicking on the “Join Group”.
+Upon joining their name will show up under Circle Members and the Join Group button will not be displayed anymore.
+As a member of the mentoring circle, they will have access to upcoming events by looking at the calendar where they will be a link to the conference room and be able to acquire all the resources available in the circle by “Recent Activity” tab.

+## TEACHA WEBSITE OVERVIEW

 ## BREAKDOWN OF WORK (PROTOTYPE ENG)

 ##### Teamwork Outline: